 Why did I have this ridiculous urge to talk to a complete stranger?
 Why didn’t I just say hi, anything, that would stop him for just one second before he got onto that highway?

-I bring this up now because right by that plaza, for years, were flowers, stuffed animals, and crosses in his commemoration.
-But …
+I bring this up now because right by that plaza, for years, were flowers, stuffed animals, and crosses in …

 February 22nd, 2010